Long Lets and News from Montlaur Gites

 Since we launched our website we have started to take longer bookings which can now include the summer period.

 Both our gites have been fully booked for the last four winters .
 We have pasted some reviews below .

 NB We also offer short term summer lets in June, July and August .

-We have now had our website for three years and have been surprised and pleased that so many people have visited it and enjoyed reading about our life here in Montlaur.
-We have a steady stream of visitors each summer ( their reviews can be found on Trip Advisor and Homeaway) mainly from France, England, Spain and Germany but also from much further afield.
+We have now had our website for four years and have been surprised and pleased that so many people have visited it and enjoyed reading about our life here in Montlaur.
+We have a steady stream of visitors each summer ( their reviews can be found on Homeaway and Trip Advisor ) mainly from France, England, Spain, Belgium and Germany but also we have had a number of longer winter lets from Australia, Canada and the USA.
 We have continued to make improvements to our houses and have welcomed suggestions from our guests.
-We are currently developing even more comprehensive information books for each house full of suggestions of interesting places to visit, local events and great places to eat !
+We have developed comprehensive information books for each house full of suggestions of interesting places to visit, local events and great places to eat !
 People still surprise us with hidden gems they have discovered .

 If you understand some written French we can email you on request the latest PDF newsletter of the local area with lots of news about activities and events in Montlaur as well as interesting articles about local flora and fauna

 Long lets in winter